Body Image Therapy

 So often, the narrative around body image struggles is that it’s an individual problem, and that we should just "learn to love our bodies”.
 And that if we can’t, it’s our own fault, and a failing as an individual.

-The reason this narrative is so limiting and harmful is that it completely dismisses the environment and culture we live in - a place where we’re constantly surrounded by messages stating that certain bodies are “good” or “bad”, that we “should” move our bodies in certain ways, or we “should” feed our bodies with certain foods.
-These messages can come from family/friends, social media, ads, spam emails (everywhere, it feels like!), and can often have overlaps of racism*, fat phobia, sexism, classism, and ableism.
+This narrative completely dismisses the environment and culture we live in - a place where we’re constantly surrounded by messages stating that certain bodies are “good” or “bad”, that we “should” move our bodies in certain ways, or we “should” feed our bodies with certain foods.
+These messages can come from family/friends, social media, ads (everywhere, it feels like!), and can often have overlaps of racism*, fat phobia, sexism, classism, and ableism.
 Sometimes they’re obvious, and sometimes they’re strategically snuck in.

 Sound familiar?